Back to blog

 buying data from public web sources

-In a world where massive amounts of data are being created every single day, it's only natural that businesses want to utilize it to improve their operations and chances of success.
+• Data from Statista shows that there were almost 7 billion smartphone mobile network subscriptions in 2023.
+Most people on this planet have access to the internet right now.
+In a world where massive amounts of data are being created daily, it's only natural that businesses want to utilize it to improve their operations and chances of success.

 However, in order to utilize data, you first need to determine what kind of data you need.
 There are many categories, ranging from satellite data to various types of business data.